mluker/artifact-signing/README.md

 * Trivy

 ## Sample overview
 * Sample1:  Unsigned image
 * Sample2:  Signed image
 * Sample3:  Signed image with sbom
 * Sample4:  Signed image with signed sbom
 * Sample5:  Signed image using notation v0.9
+* Sample99: Signed image, signed sbom, signed trivy scan results

 ## How to get up and running
 1. You must have an existing ACR (update the 'ACR_NAME' below to the name of your ACR)